Liberty, South Carolina: In the media

 The film The Midnight Man starring Cameron Mitchell was filmed in the Liberty, Six Mile, and Clemson areas in the 1970s.

-A majority of the 1999 major motion picture Chill Factor, starring Cuba Gooding Jr. and Skeet Ulrich, was filmed on location in Liberty and in its surrounding areas.
+A majority of the 1999 major motion picture Chill Factor, starring Cuba Gooding Jr. and Skeet Ulrich, was filmed on location in Liberty and its surrounding areas.

 Education

 Liberty is a part of the School District of Pickens County.
 It includes a primary school (grades PK-2), an elementary school (Grades 3-5), one middle school (Grades 6-8), and one high school (Grades 9-12).
 There are 842 students enrolled in Liberty Elementary School, 731 students enrolled at Liberty Middle School, and 690 students enrolled at Liberty High School.
 2 new schools were recently built in 2011.
-The current mascot are the Red Devils for Liberty High School, the Liberty Lab for Liberty Elementary School, Falcons for Liberty Middle School, and Wolfpack for Liberty Primary School.
+The current mascots are the Red Devils for Liberty High School, the Liberty Lab for Liberty Elementary School, Falcons for Liberty Middle School, and Wolfpack for Liberty Primary School.

 Liberty has a public library, the Sarlin Community Library, a branch of the Pickens County Library System.

+Government

+The City of Liberty operates under a Mayor–Council form of municipal government.
+The mayor acts as an executive and oversees the day to day operation of the city.
+The council acts as a legislator and enact ordinances, levy taxes, adopt a budget and set compensation.
+The mayor is elected at-large.
+There are six council members; two are elected at-large and four are elected based on wards.